snigdhabarui/CSF407_2025_2022A7PS0051H/Excercise2a/README.md

 6. Calling the LLM (Gemini)
 The LLM prompt:

-Describes the 8-puzzle and how it works.
+- Describes the 8-puzzle and how it works.

-Requests solving using A* with Manhattan distance.

-Asks for a JSON-formatted response that includes:
+- Asks for a JSON-formatted response that includes:
      Each intermediate state.
      The move taken to reach the state.

-The cost so far.

-The Manhattan distance from the goal.

-The total cost (cost + heuristic).

-Gemini responds with a JSON-like list of all intermediate steps from start to finish.
+-Gemini responds with a JSON-like list of all intermediate steps from start to finish.

 7. Parsing the LLM Response
 The JSON portion of the LLM's response is extracted.
 If the output is wrapped in markdown formatting (e.g., ```json), it is stripped out.
 The resulting string is parsed into Python objects using the json library.
 If parsing fails, a backup approach using regular expressions is used.

 8. Output Handling
-If the response is valid JSON, it is saved to states.json.
+- If the response is valid JSON, it is saved to states.json.

-If not, the raw LLM output is saved to llm_response_raw.txt to inspect and debug the failure.
+- If not, the raw LLM output is saved to llm_response_raw.txt to inspect and debug the failure.